totten/loco/doc/specs.md

     ## A message to display after the services have started.
     message: STRING

+    ## TODO: Support for automatically restart whenever a template or config file changes
+    # watch:
+    # - FILE_GLOB

 ## TODO: Support for mixing configurations from a third-party library.
 # include: